-When I’ve started my blog in the Spring of 2017, it was mainly because I got asked so often about travelling all by myself.
-Well, obviously, there are PROs, and there what might be considered CONs.
+When I started my blog in the Spring of 2017, it was mainly because I got asked so often about solo travel – and, obviously, there are PROs, but there are also what might be considered CONs.

 Therefore, I decided to share my experience not only with my friends.
 Actually, I hope to inspire, inform, and encourage as many of you as I can to give solo travel a try.

-Over the past decades travelling solo, I’ve never noticed that hitting the road solo is such a complicated process with so many aspects to consider.
+Over the past decades, I’ve never noticed that hitting the road solo is such a complicated process with so many aspects to consider.

 The other day, someone even contacted me since they want to ‘raise awareness’ for solo travel.